 Leadership and Civic Engagement strives to ignite this passion for service by working with local organizations.
 The online portal provides a centralized mechanism to inform the campus community about the numerous volunteer needs of local nonprofit organizations and community partners.
 The portal also allows students to log and track service hours.

-Through workshops, trainings, coaching and culture, Leadership and Civic Engagement utilizes CliftonStrengths to help students maximize their potential by developing them to become great at what they’re naturally good at.
+Through workshops, trainings, coaching and culture, Leadership and Civic Engagement utilizes CliftonStrengths by Gallup to help students maximize their potential by developing them to become great at what they’re naturally good at.

 Introduction to Civic Engagement and Social Change – This course is designed to provide students with a basic understanding of key concepts and frameworks of civic engagement.
 Students will critically examine university‐community relationships, power structures, and develop a civic action plan to inspire a more civically engaged society.